 An accountant is introduced to a mysterious sex club known as The List by his lawyer friend.
 But in this new world, he soon becomes the prime suspect in a woman's disappearance and a multi-million dollar heist.

-Turk and Rooster, two aging NYPD detectives who have been longtime partners are faced with a serial killer who is murdering sociopathic criminals.
-They both have personal issues, and when they start working with a younger team, Perez and Riley, tensions between the pairs of partners is inevitable, especially since Turk is now living with Perez's ex-girlfriend, also a homicide detective.
+Turk and Rooster, two aging NYPD detectives and longtime partners, are hunting a serial killer who is murdering sociopathic criminals.
+They both have personal issues, and when they start working with a younger investigative team, Perez and Riley, tensions between the two teams is inevitable, especially since Turk is now living with Perez's ex-girlfriend, also a homicide detective.
 Written by

 Surely with a movie that stars both Al Pacino & Robert de Niro, you just can't go wrong?
 Both are legends of the big screen, and both are lauded for making legendary roles their own.